DobroslavR/elysia-vercel-ai-sdk/README.md

 }
 ```

-## Development

-This project uses Bun for fast JavaScript/TypeScript execution.
-Here are some useful commands:

-- `bun dev`: Start the development server

 ## Dependencies

 - `@ai-sdk/google`: SDK for interacting with Google's AI models
-- `ai`: Utility functions for AI operations
+- `ai`: Utility functions from Vercel for AI operations
 - `elysia`: Fast and flexible web framework for Bun

 ## Contributing